sawhai/GrMixReg/README.md

 * `find_optimal_k.R` runs the simulations to find the optimal K (number of clusters) using cross-validation.
 * `MMCL_vs_GMR.R` plots the comparison between MMCL++ and GMR, using the

-The .RData files in `data/` folder are the results saved and used for plotting.

 ## Modules
 The following modules are used: